- Office of The Dean

 - Shall have a recent history of productive scholarship which is reflected by the dissemination of the results of that scholarship.

-By exception, new faculty members in a first university appointment are held to a lesser standard than others when assessing (2) above, for the first two years of their service at RMC of Canada.
+By exception, new faculty members in a first university appointment are held to a lesser standard than others when assessing (2) above, for the first two years of their service at RMC.

 Heads of Departments are expected to recommend to the Dean of their Faculty the names of those who meet these criteria.
 The Dean of the Faculty shall make a decision in consultation with the Dean of Graduate Studies and Research.